MicrosoftDocs/winapps-winrt-api/microsoft.ui.input/inputkeyboardsource_getcurrentkeystate_324576627.md

 ## -returns

-The flags indicating the current state of the supplied virtual-key currently reported by the keyboard device.
+The flags indicating the state of the supplied virtual-key at the current time

 ## -remarks